+3.1 Star - Light bulb

+Telescope - Smartphone / detector

+Exoplanet - Plasticine ball

-3.1 Star - Light bulb Telescope - Smartphone / detector Exoplanet - Plasticine ball a) The light intensity displayed on the graph will be approximately constant except when the model exoplanet passes between the sensor and the light source.
+- 3.2 For each scenario, the students have to make a sketch of the light curve they observed and describe it in their own words. - a) The light intensity displayed on the graph will be approximately constant except when the model exoplanet passes between the sensor and the light source.
 At this point we can observe a drop in the measured light intensity.